-The Boston personal injury lawyers at the Law Offices of Jeffrey S. Glassman work closely with medical professionals -- not only to determine the extent of your injuries, but also to determine the prognosis for long-term medical complications.
+The Boston personal injury lawyers at the Jeffrey Glassman Injury Lawyers work closely with medical professionals -- not only to determine the extent of your injuries, but also to determine the prognosis for long-term medical complications.
 Only with a thorough knowledge of your medical condition can a case be built that is capable of winning the compensation you deserve in the wake of a serious accident.

 Fractures, or broken bones, are characterized by swelling, bruising, bleeding, intense pain and loss of mobility.
 A compound fracture occurs when the bone pierces the skin.
 Infection and other long-term medical complications may result.

 While broken bones are a common injury, that does not mean they do not present significant medical issues.
 In some cases, a permanent limp or loss of mobility may result.
 Access to rehabilitative care is another critical consideration when recovering from broken bones.Broken Bones and Massachusetts Personal Injury Claims

 - Cast: Keep a bone immobilized in a cast permits proper healing.

 - Brace: A brace may also be used to permit limited joint movement.